OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/virtual-network/virtual-networks-nsg.md

 | --- | --- | --- | --- | --- | --- | --- | --- |
 | Deny-Internet-All | Reddet | 100 | * | * | Internet | * | * |

-Aşağıdaki Nsg'ler oluşturulur ve sanal makineleri aşağıdaki hello tooNICs ilişkili hello:
+Aşağıdaki NSG'ler oluşturulur ve aşağıdaki VM'ler içinde ağ arabirimleri ile ilişkilendirilir:

 ### <a name="web1"></a>WEB1
 **Gelen kuralları**